Paris Cabarets 2026: Moulin Rouge vs Crazy Horse vs Paradis Latin – Complete Comparison Guide

 Moulin Rouge Show Options

-It is possible to book the Moulin Rouge cabaret show with or without dinner.
+It is possible to book the Moulin Rouge show with or without dinner.
 Tickets without dinner are usually sold with a glass of champagne.
-There are always interesting bundles with other attractions like the Eiffel Tower or a Seine River cruise that will save you money.
+There are also interesting bundles with other attractions, such as the Eiffel Tower or a Seine River cruise, which can help you save money.

 Moulin Rouge Cabaret